 In total, Grammarly found 15 grammatical mistakes, while Outwrite showed only 9.
 Outwrite also highlighted some mistakes that Grammarly found, but it requested to subscribe to the premium plan to fix those issues.

 I also found out that Outwrite fixes two mistakes where applicable, while Grammarly fixes each mistake one by one.

 Grammarly only supports the English language.
 You can choose from British, American, Australian, and Canadian English.
 Outwrite, on the other hand, supports more languages.
 Along with what Grammarly supports, you get:

 Related: Grammarly vs. Linguix

-As for Outwrite, the pro version makes writing with impact even more seamless.
+As for Outwrite, the Pro version makes writing with impact even more seamless.
 If you unlock this version, you can see options to correct complete sentences, not just words within such a sentence.

 Aside from that, there are suggestions to improve the writer’s eloquence by making the output more precise and concise.
 The pro version also allows the app to automatically replace weak and dull words with better and richer ones.

 Considering all the features and factors mentioned above, we can say that although Outwrite is cheaper and offers more added features than Grammarly, the latter still wins.

 Grammarly sticks to what it does best – correcting grammatical errors.
-While Outwrite also aimed to polish the eloquence of a writing piece, Grammarly focused on what it can sufficiently manage.
+While Outwrite also aimed to polish the articulateness of a writing piece, Grammarly focused on what it can sufficiently manage.

-Here is the end of Grammarly vs. Outwrite article.
+Here is the end of the Grammarly vs. Outwrite article.
 What is your final choice?
 Share your views in the comments and help others decide quickly.